eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ### Singleton: Test

-After you build and deploy again the smart contract you can send the `hi` action, followed by the `getstats` action and observe the results:
+Build and deploy again the smart contract, send the `hi` action, followed by the `getstats` action and observe the results:

 ```shell
 dune --send-action hello hi '[ama]' hello@active